How to bulk-import or export redirection rules?

 2. Rules menuhit the "Rules" menu link

-3. "Import rules" buttonClick the "Import" button, on the upper right corner of the page
+3. "Import redirect rules" buttonClick the "Import" button, on the upper right corner of the page, then choose "Import redirect rules (CSV)"

 4. Select a CSV file containing the redirections that you want to setup.
 The import tool helps defining the role of each column, so the columns order is not important.